Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Extend your benefits to family.
 Some providers allow spouses or close family to apply for cards with SCRA benefits.
 Taking advantage of this opportunity can diversify your potential card rewards.

 Issuers that design cards for military members

 Some credit unions offer cards specifically designed for members of the military.
-These cards often provide unique benefits tailored to the needs of service members.
+These cards often provide unique benefits tailored to service members’ needs.

 USAA is a credit union that’s open to members of the military and their families.
 Once you’re a member, you’re eligible for credit cards that offer solid rewards like 3x points at restaurants and 2x points at gas stations and grocery stores.

 USAA cards offer a 4% fixed APR, which is lower than the 6% required under the SCRA.

 Navy Federal Credit Union

 One of the largest credit unions in the country, Navy Federal offers membership to military members, Department of Defense employees, and family members of service members.